irinanita/issue-tracker/README.md

 [Mailtrap](https://mailtrap.io/) was used in order to test the process of password recovery via email link.
 It allows to inspect and debug email samples before delivering them to actual website users.

-## Version Control
-Git is used for version control.
-Commits made at any significant change

 ## Deployment

 ### Prerequisites